ucdavis/hpccf-docs/docs/data-transfer.md

 ## Globus

-Farm, Franklin, and Hive have Globus installed.
+Farm, Franklin, and Hive have Globus v5 installed.

+### Home directories

 Home directories for all three clusters are already exported.
+On Globus, you can find the home directory collection by searching for `UC Davis CLUSTER-NAME home`.

+### PI directories

 Because of the way Globus v5 works, each PI directory must be exported manually by HPC@UCD staff.
 If you need a PI directory exported, please contact HPC support and CC your PI for approval.

-Once the PI group directory is exported, you will be able to read any file you normally have access to, but for security reasons, you will only be able to write files to `/globus-write/Your-Login-ID/` within the Globus File Manager.
+Once the PI group directory is exported, you can find it by searching for a collection named `UC Davis CLUSTER-NAME PI-share-name`.
+In the Globus File Manager for that collection, you will be able to read any file you normally have access to, but for security reasons, you will only be able to write files to `/globus-write/Your-Login-ID/`.

-Home directories, and PI group directories can be access through the [Globus File Manager](https://app.globus.org/).
-For home directories, search for a collection named `UC Davis CLUSTERNAME home`.
-For PI group directories, search for `UC Davis CLUSTERNAME PI-name`.

 ???+ Warning "Globus Free File Transfer limitations"